tencent cloud

 Properties props = new Properties();

 //Set the access point.
-Obtain the access point of the corresponding topic via the console.
+You can obtain the access point of the corresponding topic in the console.

 props.put(ProducerConfig.BOOTSTRAP_SERVERS_CONFIG, kafkaProperties.getProperty("bootstrap.servers"));